lakshjadhwanilj/lakshjadhwanilj/README.md

 I enjoy building modern web applications using technologies like **React.js**, **Next.js**, **Python**, and **AWS**.
 I'm passionate about creating scalable systems and solving real-world problems through clean and efficient code.

 Outside of tech, I enjoy **digital art**, **anime**, **painting**, **reading novels**, and **working out**.

+I’m currently seeking **full-time Software Engineering opportunities** starting in 2025, with a focus on full stack, backend, or cloud-focused roles.

 ---